justincanthony/travel-tracker-remix/README.md

 </p>

 ### Important
 This application and its accompanying api are deployed with Heroku.
-Chances are it will take a few minutes for the server and application to "wake" from Heroku's sleep state.
-Please attempt to refresh the page after 30 seconds in order to use the application.
+It may take a moment for the server and application to "wake" from Heroku's sleep state.

 #### Login Credentials